Plan Bay Area 2040

-Plan Bay Area 2040 is the Bay Area’s roadmap for:
+Plan Bay Area 2040 is the current, adopted Regional Transportation Plan, and is an important roadmap for:

 - Forecasting transportation needs through the year 2040

 - Adapting to the challenges of future population growth